nicurrego/Galaxy_arena/logs/captains_log.md

 #### 🫠 Mood:
 Cleaning is a chore no one wants to do, but it is necessary to keep the ship afloat.

+# Space Junk #009

+**Mission Time:** 2025-06-23 06:41pm
+**Coordinates:** Phase 3 - Agent Training (Enemy AI)

+#### 🚀 Context:
+Refactored the envs to make them more modular and easier to test.
+Trained a model with 500k steps that performed better than the previous one.
+- This agent has only 2 lives, which are more valuable than the previous 4 lives.
+- The red ship follows the yellow ship along the Y axis and tries to maintain distance on the X axis.
+- Both ships fire randomly.

+#### 🌌 Thoughts:
+You don’t know what you have until you lose it!
+After being nerfed from 4 to 2 lives, the yellow ship shows more survival and attacking behavior.
+The better the environment, the better the training.

+#### 🛠️ Insights:
+The ships behave better; however, the agent is still not able to learn the best strategy to win.

+#### 🧭 Next:
+- Make the last trained agent the enemy.

+#### 🫠 Mood:
+My back hurts!
+I'm at school and trying to work on this project.